KDE/kde-builder/doc/source-reference/IPC-notes.md

 - Easier use of the Web and APIs

-    A lot of this work was kicked off based on conversations at Akademy 2018, where people asked about a way to track the progress of a kdesrc-build build using APIs or RPC.  kdesrc-build isn't setup today to host a web server interface **during** the build, and the [ksb::IPC](https://metacpan.org/pod/ksb%3A%3AIPC) stuff isn't helping on that front.
+    A lot of this work was kicked off based on conversations at Akademy 2018, where people asked about a way to track the progress of a kde-builder build using APIs or RPC.  kde-builder isn't setup today to host a web server interface **during** the build, and the [ksb::IPC](https://metacpan.org/pod/ksb%3A%3AIPC) stuff isn't helping on that front.

     But this is what Mojolicious is built for.

-    However not only would it be good to have kdesrc-build be able to feed information to e.g. a running Plasma applet, but it would also be good for kdesrc-build to be able to make API calls to KDE infrastructure, for things like bug management, creating new work branches in Gitlab, and so on.
+    However not only would it be good to have kde-builder be able to feed information to e.g. a running Plasma applet, but it would also be good for kde-builder to be able to make API calls to KDE infrastructure, for things like bug management, creating new work branches in Gitlab, and so on.

     For all these things it will be greatly helpful to have the Web-native